If you have multiple devices in your home – and we all probably do – then you definitely want an easy way to share photos from one device to another.

 Google Photos is the picture-focused arm of the Google universe.
 You can actually store high resolution (not full size) versions of your files on their servers for FREE!

 CONS: They don’t store full resolution for free.
 It’s not super easy to browse through your own photos, and there are only basic sharing functions.
-But Google Photos meant for storage, and it does that well.
+But Google Photos is meant for storage, and it does that well.

 iCloud is an Apple-universe syncing service for your devices.
 The iCloud is meant for safekeeping (aka device backups) and easy sharing of those files between family members.

-Most apple device users already use the iCloud Photo Library to gather & backup pictures between their devices.
+Most Apple device users already use the iCloud Photo Library to gather & backup pictures between their devices.
 You can also turn on the function to put the full quality pictures in the cloud and only store lower res pictures on your phone, which gives you space for more photos.

 PROS: iCloud is fantastic for backing up photos you take on your phone.
 It automatically frees up space on your phone if you set it up to do so, and allows you easy access to photos on your home computer as well.